Michael Marano, 129 TCCS

 “There’s nothing left… Just love.
 That’s all there is.
 Love.” *

-When I heard that it was my dad who said those words I was at first alarmed.
-Not only was he mostly unresponsive at the time, but I had never heard him say anything within the same realm as that before.
-Yet there I was, standing by his hospital bed being briefed on his musings on love.
+When I heard that it was my dad who said those words I was alarmed.
+Not only was he unresponsive at the time, but I had never heard him say anything within the same realm as that before.
+Yet there I was, standing by his hospital bed being briefed about his musings on love.
 After the initial shock of its origins wore off I began to grasp the weight of those words and the source from which they arrived.

 Three weeks later, my mom and I sat in my dad’s hospice room where we had spent the last two and a half weeks watching a revolving door of family and friends say their goodbyes.
 The amount of grieving I witnessed was enough to drain my soul 100 times but the amount of love and human compassion I felt renewed it, and made it stronger every time it threatened to become too much.
 I could truly see love floating around that hospice like the mosquitoes in my school’s bathroom, only more beautiful, and compassion radiating off the staff like the dirt dancing around Pigpen, only more glittery.

-The love and grief and puzzles missing the last satisfying pieces and familiar 20-year-running storylines on Days of Our Lives weren’t enough to save our brains from slowly melting.
-My mom’s best friend, who emits more light than my phone when I wake up in the middle of the night and it’s set to the highest brightness permanently burning Brandy’s image into my eyes, is the medical director at the hospice and was our last remaining grasp on sanity.
-On one particularly dreary morning, she sensed our restlessness and let us know that a healer was coming in with his son, who could hear patients while they were unconscious and unable to speak, and had time to meet with us and my dad if we were interested.
-The description of this is vague because we were delirious by that point but we were bored and I was pretty intrigued by what sounded like a TLC reality show, so we agreed.
+The love and grief and puzzles missing the last pieces and familiar 20-year-running storylines on Days of Our Lives weren’t enough to save our brains from melting.
+My mom’s best friend, who emits more light than my phone when I wake up in the middle of the night, is the medical director at the hospice and was our last remaining grasp on sanity.
+She sensed our restlessness and let us know that a healer was coming in with his son, who could hear patients while they were unconscious and unable to speak, and had time to meet with us and my dad if we were interested.
+The description of this is vague because we were delirious but we were bored and I was pretty intrigued by what sounded like a TLC reality show, so we agreed.

 My dad was always more of a “get the **** out” than a “love is all there is” type of guy which made it even more powerful to me.
 It really began to resonate as we dealt with the tragedy of losing him.
 We focused on the love of our family who invited us over to their homes for dinner, on the hospice volunteers who slept in my dad’s room every night so he wouldn’t be alone and we wouldn’t feel guilty, on our bosses and coworkers who took on extra work so that we could be together, on our friends who made us laugh and feel happy without ever making us feel bad for taking a few minutes to stop feeling bad.
 Through all the grief there was only love.